AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/settings-definition.md

 #### `max_iteration`

 Strictly positive integer or infinite.
-Default value: `Inf`.
+Default value: `+Inf`.

 Maximum number of
 iterations for the Benders decomposition algorithm.
 Once this number of iterations is reached, the Antares-Xpansion algorithm ends, regardless of the quality of the solution.